-We found similar satisfaction rates in terms of the beneficiary selection process for the wheat seed distribution: 94% (n=726) in August, 97% (n=737) in March/April, and 99.6% (n=7,883) for the FAO TPMA..
+We found similar satisfaction rates to the FAO TPMA with the beneficiary selection process for the wheat seed distribution: 94% (n=726) in August and 97% (n=737) in March/April, compared to 99.6% (n=7,883) for the FAO TPMA.
+The small difference may be due to beneficiaries feeling more comfortable reporting dissatisfaction when asked over the phone rather than in person.